drslump/Spec-PHP/README.md

  - Use annotation to inherit from custom PHPUnit_TestCase class (ie: Zend_Test)
  - Matcher factory to create matchers with a callback function

 ### Upcoming

  - Review configurable options and extension points
- - Coordination operator without explicit expectation should use latest one

 ### Later